Trewaters/SifuTrewaters/practice/signIn.md

+- 4/19/2016 Working on a different way to present the Dojo.
 - 4/18/2017 I am starting over.
 The weekends are my enemy! [ Day 2 of 30 ] :bow: :japanese_ogre: :new_moon:
 - 4/17/2017 I am feeling rather crushed.
 I don't think I did an update on Sunday.
 I am at work so I can't check.
 Hopefully I have a commit on my home computer waiting to be pushed.
 That would still count for the challenge.
 I am posting anyway.
 I will check my home machine and hope there is a gift waiting for me! [ Day 1 of 30  ]